Bookmark with: What are these?

 It is a stated government policy that the entire population should have access to high-speed Internet in one form or another, and work is in progress to assure that it will happen.

-ISDN lines (RNIS in French) are competitively priced and may be worth considering for Internet connection if ADSL is not yet available, although you should look at a satellite package before considering the outdated ISDN.
+ISDN lines (RNIS in French) are competitively priced and may be worth considering for Internet connection if no other solution is available, but ISDN is becoming telecommunications history what Internet access is concerned.
 France Télécom call this service Numeris.
 It is available throughout the territory.

 Change of ISP

 There is a high probability that you will be fed up with your ISP one day or another because of the high frequency of poor service and technical problems.
 You can change your ISP as you wish, but the inconvenience is that your Internet connection is interrupted during the switchover, often during an unknown period.
-If your Internet access is by ADSL, the only way to get around this is to have France Telecom install a second physical phone line if you don't already have one, and to order the new Internet connection on the phone line that doesn't already have Internet installed.
+If your Internet access is by ADSL, the only way to get around this is to have a second physical phone line installed if you don't already have one, and to order the new Internet connection on the phone line that doesn't already have Internet installed.
 Once the new connection is working, you can cancel the previous connection.
 If you run a business that depends on Internet, this may well be worth the additional cost.
+The inconvenience is that your phone number changes.

 Internet Service Providers